René Mouchotte: In Britain

 After arriving in Britain Mouchotte trained at RAF Old Sarum and RAF Sutton Bridge on Hawker Hurricanes, before being posted to No. 615 Squadron RAF at RAF Northolt in northwest London.
 He carried out his first operational sortie on 11 October 1940.
-The squadron moved to RAF Kenley in December 1940 and in August 1941 Mouchotte participated in the shooting-down of a Junkers 88.
+The squadron moved to RAF Kenley in December 1940 and in August 1941 Mouchotte participated in the shooting-down of a Junkers Ju 88.
 In November 1941 he transferred to RAF Turnhouse, where the Free French No. 340 Squadron RAF was training on Spitfires; he became a flight commander in February 1942.
 On 31 August, he was appointed squadron leader of No. 65 Squadron RAF, the first RAF squadron to be commanded by a non-Commonwealth officer.
 He was awarded the Distinguished Flying Cross on 1 September 1942.

 Finally, he took command of No. 341 Squadron RAF (Groupe de Chasse n° 3/2 "Alsace") with the Biggin Hill Wing.
 On 15 May 1943, S/L 'Jack' Charles (611 squadron) and Mouchotte both destroyed an Fw 190 of I./JG 2, as the Biggin Hill Wing's 999th and 1,000th kill claim.

 He was shot down and killed in combat with Fw 190s of JG 26 during Ramrod S.8, escorting Flying Fortresses on the first daylight raid to Blockhaus d'Éperlecques in the Pas de Calais on 27 August 1943.
 After take off at 18.02 hours No. 341 squadron flew with bombers to a point 5 miles N.W. of Saint-Pol-sur-Mer where the whole formation turned to port on a direct course for the target.
 Halfway between Saint-Pol and Saint-Omer the Fortresses were attacked by several formations of Fw 190s diving out of the sun.
 Breaking to meet these attacks which were coming mostly from behind, the squadron became split up and a general melee followed which lasted for about 15–17 minutes.
 Cmdt.
-Mouchotte (Red 1) became separated from the squadron and las last heard to say on the R/T:"I am alone with the bombers".
+Mouchotte (Red 1) became separated from the squadron and was last heard to say on the R/T: "I am alone with the bombers".
 Nothing more was seen or heard after.
 His body was later washed ashore on 3 September and was buried in Middelkerke, Belgium.
 After the War in 1949, his body was exhumed, repatriated and buried in the family tomb at Père Lachaise Cemetery in Paris on 3 November after a memorial service with full military honours conducted at Les Invalides in Paris.
 In the same combat, 341 Squadron lost also Blue 4 F/Sgt Pierre Magrot who was last seen going down with Fw 190 on his tail.
 Both were killed by Uffz.
 Schöhl of 8./JG 26, Spitfire 5 km.
 N.W.
 Dunkirk at 6.000-6.500 m.
 19.50 (Film C. 2031/II Anerk: Nr.12) and Hptm.
 Kurt Ebersberger of 4./JG 26, Spitfire St. Pol at 2.000-50 m.
 19.50 (Film C. 2031/II Anerk: Nr.130).
+According to historian Don Caldwell, his victor may have been Leutnant Waldemar Radener, commander of 6./JG 26.